MapsPeople/docs/src/content/getting-started/android/google-maps/map.md

 </mi-tab-panel>
 </mi-tabs>

-If you are not a customer you can use this demo MapsIndoors API key `d876ff0e60bb430b8fabb145`.
+If you are not a customer yet you can use this demo MapsIndoors API key `d876ff0e60bb430b8fabb145`.

 ### Initialize MapsControl